 Look on their site for the company logos of their clients but don’t be swayed; just because large corporations can afford the big bucks for advanced programming doesn’t mean the technology is forbidden to solopreneurs.
 Hence the reason for providing the DIY, drag-and-drop version.

-The more popular chatbot companies you can try out are ManyChat and Chatfuel.
+The more popular and easier to create chatbot companies you can try out are ManyChat and Chatfuel.